Pallian Khurd

 Pallian Khurd is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 1 km away from branch post office Kot Ranjha, 11 km from Nawanshahr, 13.7 km from district headquarter Shaheed Bhagat Singh Nagar and 87.9 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by a Sarpanch, an elected representative of the village.

 Demography

-As of 2011, Pallian Khurd has a total number of 233 houses and population of 1153 of which 588 include are males while 565 are females according to the report published by Census India in 2011.
+As of 2011, Pallian Khurd has a total number of 233 houses and a population of 1153 of which 588 are males while 565 are females according to the report published by Census India in 2011.
 The literacy rate of Pallian Khurd is 76.74% higher than the state average of 75.84%.
-The population of children under the age of 6 years is 117 which is 10.15% of total population of Pallian Khurd, and child sex ratio is approximately 800 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 117 which is 10.15% of the total population of Pallian Khurd, and child sex ratio is approximately 800 as compared to the Punjab state average of 846.

-Most of the people are from Schedule Caste which constitutes 36.43% of total population in Pallian Khurd.
+Most of the people are from Schedule Caste which constitutes 36.43% of the total population in Pallian Khurd.
 The town does not have any Schedule Tribe population so far.

-As per the report published by Census India in 2011, 570 people were engaged in work activities out of the total population of Pallian Khurd which includes 330 males and 240 females.
-According to census survey report 2011, 77.89% workers describe their work as main work and 22.11% workers are involved in Marginal activity providing livelihood for less than 6 months.
+As per the report published by Census India in 2011, 570 people were engaged in work activities of the total population of Pallian Khurd which includes 330 males and 240 females.
+According to a census survey report in 2011, 77.89% of workers describe their work as main work, and 22.11% of workers are involved in Marginal activity providing livelihood for less than 6 months.